Globalshift Limited - copyright © 2009 to 2020; All rights reserved.

 The western Islands sit on the edge of the Indo-Australian plate just west of the Tonga Trench.
 They form the volcanic Tongan Volcanic Arc created in a fore-arc setting during subduction of the westwards moving Pacific tectonic plate under the Indo-Australian plate at the Tonga Trench.

 The volcanoes developed as the descending Pacific plate melted.
 They have only fringing coral reefs.
-In 2014 a new island was created through the continued volcanic activity.
+In 2014 a new island was created through this continued volcanic activity.

-The eastern islands are mostly limestones and sit above the subsea Tonga ridge of oceanic crust that runs parallel and just east of the volcanic Arc and Tongan Trench.
+The eastern islands comprise mostly limestones and sit above the subsea Tonga ridge of oceanic crust that runs parallel and just east of the volcanic Arc and Tongan Trench.

-These islands comprise low-lying coral limestones surrounded by fringing reefs with only one (Eua) having Eocene oceanic crust rising above sea level.
+These islands consist of low-lying coral limestones surrounded by fringing reefs with only one (Eua) having Eocene oceanic crust rising above sea level.

 Globalshift considers that both sets of islands have no oil and gas potential, onshore or offshore.